 “Could do,” said Uncle Jeff thoughtfully.
 “But I had something a bit more outdoors in mind.
 Come on.
 Get dressed and I’ll take you on a surprise treat.”

 A little later, they all got into Dad’s estate car.
-Jeremy was supposed to be strapped into a child seat for safety, but he asked cheekily, “Can I drive?” and Uncle Jeff said, “Well alright, but only on the driveway.”
+Jeremy was supposed to be strapped into a child seat for safety, but he asked cheekily, “can I drive?” and Uncle Jeff said, “well alright, but only on the driveway.”
 Jemima protested that her little brother didn’t know how to drive a car, but Uncle Jeff said that it was never too early to learn, and he let Jeremy sit on his lap and hold the steering wheel.
-But Just as Jeff was starting the engine, Jeremy moved the gear stick, and the car leapt forward with a great crunching noise.
+But just as Jeff was starting the engine, Jeremy moved the gear stick, and the car leapt forward with a great crunching noise.
 There was a burning smell and smoke started to come out of the bonnet.

 “Whoops, there goes the clutch,” said Uncle Jeff.
 “I don’t think Dennis is going to be too pleased.
-Perhaps we won’t mention this little incident to your Dad.
+Perhaps we won’t mention this little incident to your dad.
 We’ll just let him think that your mother broke the car.
 Well, what shall we do now?”

-“Can we go in your sports car?” asked Jeremy?
+“Can we go in your sports car?” asked Jeremy.

 “Well, so long as I drive,” said Uncle Jeff.
 And they all got out and went over to Uncle Jeff’s car.
-It was rather cramped on the back seat, even for the children, and there certainly wasn’t room for Jeremy’s safety seat.
+It was rather cramped in the back seat, even for the children, and there certainly wasn’t room for Jeremy’s safety seat.
 He reversed out of the drive at quite a pace, and soon was roaring down their street so that all of their neighbours must have heard them.
 Then Uncle Jeff turned on some loud music and opened the sun roof.
 His style of driving was not at all like Dad’s.
 He zipped in and out of traffic and shot through lights just as they were turning from orange to red.
 Jemima thought he was an irresponsible driver, but she didn’t say anything because that wouldn’t be polite.
-Jeremy said, “Can we go faster Uncle Jeff?”
+Jeremy said, “can we go faster Uncle Jeff?”
 And Uncle Jeff put his foot on the pedal and they went even faster.
-He took them out of the town, and down a dual carriageway into the countryside.
-Eventually he turned up what looked like a farm track.
-A sign read, “Clay Pigeon Shooting’.
+He took them out of town, and down a dual carriageway into the countryside.
+Eventually he turned up to what looked like a farm track.
+A sign read: “Clay Pigeon Shooting.”

-When they stopped and got out of the car, Uncle Jeff opened up the little boot and took a long leather pouch.
+When they stopped and got out of the car, Uncle Jeff opened up the little boot and took out a long leather pouch.
 Jeremy realised that there was a gun inside.
 “Oh, can I hold it?” he asked.
 And Uncle Jeff said “Maybe.”

 Clay Pigeons aren’t real pigeons, but disks that are shot out of a machine and fly through the air.
 If you are shooting you try to smash the disk.
 But it’s extremely difficult to hit a moving target, and requires lots of skill.